mzemel/mzemel.github.io/_posts/articles/2020-06-27-twitter-makes-it-hard-to-think.md

 ### Full tweet

-No idea what it means but it SOUNDS URGENT.
+Don't know what he means but it SOUNDS URGENT.

 <br />
 <br />